 Spain is not sleeping during the winter months as many would think.
 On the contrary, the country’s big cities are well and alive, the Spanish Pyrenees make for great skiing, and the Canary Islands have plenty of sun to melt away those winter blues.

 Winter in Madrid means lower prices, fewer crowds, and culture galore.
 During the day, the average temperatures drop to a few degrees Celsius above freezing, but the skies remain bright blue.
 Nevertheless, the capital takes on a festive look, with brightly decorated boulevards, open-air ice rinks, spectacular Belenes (Nativity Scenes), and lots of charming Christmas markets set up in the main squares.

-Events are plentiful, ranging from Puerta del Sol’s vibrant New Year’s Eve party and the widely popular Three Kings Day parade to Gastrofestival Madrid (January 20th – February 4th, 2018), Mercedes-Benz Fashion Week (25-28 January, 2018), and Madrid Carnival, which takes place between 9-14 February 2018.
+Events are plentiful, ranging from Puerta del Sol’s vibrant New Year’s Eve party and the widely popular Three Kings Day parade to Gastrofestival Madrid, Mercedes-Benz Fashion Week, and Madrid Carnival.

 Winter is also an excellent time to take in the local culture, cozy up in the capital’s lovely cafés, and spend hours admiring world-class art at Madrid’s magnificent museums and galleries.
 Spanish Christmas foods such as Roscón de los Reyes (King’s cake), marzipan, and turrón will add a festive touch to your visit, while the city’s hearty, traditional stews will keep you warm, energized, and ready to venture yourself into the Spanish capital’s legendary nightlife.